RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-3-22-Single-Quotes-or-Double-Quotes.md

 Is using single quotes when no expansion is needed truly a best practice?

 I do see the other view points, both were certainly valid.
 I'm not sure if they warrant awarding a 'best practice' though.
-Certainly a good practice, code readability is very important, and may go overlooked by newcomers who may be lacking coding etiquette and experience.
+I agree with Adam that this is a good tip.
+Maybe a 'good practice', as code readability is important.

  I'll try to move towards following this good practice, but it will take time.
 I will likely continue to use double quotes without expansion, to the chagrin of my Sublime-Text-using-peers.

 ### Aside